NC22/KellyC-Color-Picker/README.md

 - Scalable
 - HSV color model
 - Tested on mobile devices
-- Don't require any addition librearies
+- Don't require any addition libraries
 - Correct turn off if browser not support HTML5
 - Two styles for set saturation and volume (display as hsv quad block or as hsv triangle)